 (Full recipe instructions and ingredient amounts are in the recipe card at the bottom of this post)

 How to make hamburger curry

 Start with the onions.
 I love a good sweet Maui onion, but white or yellow onions will do.
 Saute that down in a heavy bottom pot over medium high heat.

 Once the onions are ready you can get the ground beef going.
 Always season your food as you go and be sure to drain the excess oil.

 Now for the veggies.
 You can really use any veggies you want here, but classically I like to use garlic, carrots, and potatoes.
 Cook that down until the veggies just start to soften.

-And lastly the curry.
+And lastly the Japanese curry roux.
 After all this is hamburger curry right.
 Simmer until your desired tenderness.